 In the spring of 1950, Ferry and the Packard board approached James Nance, the president of General Electric’s Hotpoint appliance division.
 Nance, then 50 years old, was already well known in the business world.
 In the past five years, he had made Hotpoint the nation’s third-largest appliance manufacturer and he was considered one of the most dynamic and talented sales executives in America — exactly what the Packard board wanted.

 The board found Nance surprisingly receptive.
-A recent GE reorganization had effective demoted him from CEO to executive vice president, a bitter pill for someone as ambitious as Nance.
+A recent GE reorganization had effectively demoted him from CEO to executive vice president, a bitter pill for someone as ambitious as Nance.
 However, Nance’s initial demands were quite high and the negotiations with Packard dragged on for nearly two years.

 Part of Nance’s interest in Packard was the possibility of a merger between two or more of America’s remaining independent automakers.
 Even before accepting the presidency, Nance had preliminary discussions with Nash’s George Mason about a possible four-way merger between Nash, Hudson, Packard, and Studebaker.
 Nance saw the Packard presidency as a stepping stone to the executive seat of a new automotive conglomerate.

 Nance became Packard’s president and general manager in May 1952, signing a five-year contract that gave him a starting salary of $168,000 a year plus options for 100,000 shares of stock and a 15-year pension.
 Nance had insisted on the pension throughout the negotiations.
 Not only would it benefit him personally, adding a pension plan would give him a useful tool for removing senior Packard staffers who had outlived their usefulness.
 (When he arrived, Nance promptly removed nearly 400 Packard executives, replacing some of them with colleagues from Hotpoint like Walter Grant, who became treasurer and vice president of finance.)